Michelle Thomson: Falkirk East MSP (2021–present)

 Thomson re-joined the SNP in October 2018.
 She was then selected as the SNP parliamentary candidate for the Falkirk East constituency in the Scottish parliamentary elections of May 2021, and she was elected to Holyrood with 47.4% of the vote.
-She endorsed Kate Forbes in the 2023 Scottish National Party leadership election.
+She endorsed Kate Forbes in the 2023 Scottish National Party leadership election, taking over running her campaign after Ivan McKee stepped back.